-If any material changes arise during the exemption period, the charitable organisation is required to notify us as soon as possible in writing.
+If any material changes arise during the exemption period, the owner of land or charitable organisation is required to notify us as soon as possible in writing.

 Changes to the aims and objectives, or the principle activities and services of the organisation, or changes to the use of the land may cause the land to become ineligible for the exemption.

 Owners of land who are unsure of their tax obligations or who believe that they have incorrectly received an exemption for non-exempt land should contact us to make a voluntary disclosure.